Chart Color Schemes

 Maroubra features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Maroubra's dwelling structure, as per the latest Census, had 29.6% houses and 70.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 26.9% houses and 73.1% other dwellings.
+Maroubra's dwelling structures, as per the latest Census, consisted of 29.6% houses and 70.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 26.9% houses and 73.1% other dwellings.
 Home ownership in Maroubra stood at 30.9%, with mortgaged dwellings at 25.0% and rented ones at 44.1%.
-The median monthly mortgage repayment was $3,000, lower than Sydney metro's average of $3,033.
-Median weekly rent in Maroubra was $540, compared to Sydney metro's $550.
-Nationally, Maroubra's mortgage repayments were higher at $3,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $3,000, below Sydney metro's average of $3,033.
+The median weekly rent in Maroubra was $540, compared to Sydney metro's $550.
+Nationally, Maroubra's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing